Rockabye (song): Commercial performance

 In the United States, "Rockabye" debuted at number 100 on the Billboard Hot 100 during the week of 24 December 2016, becoming Clean Bandit's first entry in this chart since "Rather Be" in 2014.
-It has since reached the Top 10, reaching a current peak of number nine, the group's highest-charting song, exceeding the number 10 peak of "Rather Be".
-It is also Anne-Marie's first entry on the Billboard Hot 100.
+It has since reached the top 10, reaching a current peak of number nine, the group's highest-charting song, exceeding the number 10 peak of "Rather Be".
+It is also Anne-Marie's first entry on the Billboard Hot 100 and her highest-charting song.
 On Billboard's Dance/Mix Show Airplay chart, the song reached number one in its 18 February 2017 issue, giving both Clean Bandit and Sean Paul their second number one on this chart, as well as Anne-Marie's first.